Analysis: Proposed FATF Guidance for Virtual Assets and VASPs

 - Phase 3: Assess if the counterparty VASP is an eligible counterparty to send customer data to and to have a business relationship with.

-- A blockchain—the technology underlying bitcoin and other c...
+- A blockchain is a shared digital ledger, or a continually up...
 More analytics can be used to assess the VASP and identify discrepancies.

 - Complete counterparty VASP due diligence before first transaction with VASP.